Infersync

 FAQs about choosing between Infersync and Notion

-• Can't I just build this in Notion?
+• Can't I just build this decision layer in Notion?

-You can build a task tracker in Notion, and many teams do.
-What you can't easily build is the engineering-ops layer: GitHub two-way sync, real cost per task from time tracking, AI assignment by skill and availability, and bulk action execution.
-Those aren't a database schema — they're a product.
-Notion is unbeatable for docs and flexible structure; Infersync is for the execution layer you'd otherwise be hand-rolling and maintaining forever.
+You can build a task database in Notion, and many teams do.
+What a database can't do is decide who should do each task, route it to a human or an agent by skill, cost, and availability, sync two-way with GitHub, and track the outcome through CI.
+That isn't a schema, it's a product.
+Notion is unbeatable for docs and flexible structure; Infersync is the decision layer you'd otherwise be hand-rolling and maintaining forever.

 • How does Infersync connect to GitHub compared with Notion?

 Infersync has a webhook-based two-way sync: issues, PRs, labels, assignees, state, and comments all round-trip in both directions, and your repos stay your repos (no mirror, no fork).
-Notion's GitHub integration is comparatively shallow and mostly one-directional, which is fine for embedding a reference but not for running work.
+Notion's GitHub integration is comparatively shallow and mostly one-directional, fine for embedding a reference but not for reading and routing real work.
+Infersync sits on top of GitHub while you keep Notion for the docs beside it.

 • What about cost?

-Notion Plus is ~$10/seat/month, plus a Notion AI add-on if you want AI, and it still has no time tracking, cost per task, or availability.
-Infersync Operations is £15/seat/month with all of that bundled and BYO LLM keys at no markup.
-If you only need docs and light tasks, Notion is cheaper; if you need the engineering-ops layer, Infersync replaces work you'd otherwise build and babysit in Notion.
+Notion Plus is ~$10/seat/month, plus a Notion AI add-on if you want AI, and it still has no time tracking, cost per task, availability, or routing.
+Infersync's Team plan is $799 a month flat for up to 25 engineers with all of that bundled and BYO LLM keys at no markup.
+They price different jobs: keep Notion for docs, add Infersync for the engineering decision layer on top of GitHub.